 Spondylolysis is a stress fracture.
 It occurs in a part of the vertebrae (spinal bone).
-The pars interarticularis is a portion of the bone between the facets.
-There is a right and left section.

 This fracture is the most common cause of back pain in adolescent athletes.